NavidRezazadeh/News-KMP-App/README.md

 ### Run the app on your device or emulator:

 - For Android, run the `composeApp` module by selecting the `app` configuration.
 If you need help with the configuration, follow this link for [android](https://www.jetbrains.com/help/kotlin-multiplatform-dev/compose-multiplatform-create-first-app.html#run-your-application-on-android)
 - For iOS, run the `composeApp` module by selecting the `iosApp` configuration.
 If you need help with the configuration, follow this link for [Ios](https://www.jetbrains.com/help/kotlin-multiplatform-dev/compose-multiplatform-create-first-app.html#run-your-application-on-ios)
 - For Desktop, run `./gradlew :composeApp:run`
+- For Desktop with hot reload, run `./gradlew desktopRun -DmainClass=com.coding.meet.newsapp.MainKt`

 ## Screenshot 💻